jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### Virtual Hard Drives

 When dealing with Virtual Machines, we can attach and detach storage very easily.
 With large deployments of VMware, and Cloud based services, in-place disk can be reformatted and used to attach virtual disks to a virtual machine - with the added ability to manipulate these hard drives as if they were simple files.
+This [interface was standardized](https://lwn.net/Articles/239238/ "virtuio announcement webpage")] and opensourced as part of the `virtio`package.

 ### Disk Management in VirtualBox